 Download the driver dependency

-The YugabyteDB Psycopg2 requires PostgreSQL version 11 or above (preferably 14).
+The YugabyteDB Psycopg2 driver requires PostgreSQL version 12 or later (preferably 14).

-Once you've installed the prerequisites, you install psycopg2-yugabytedb like any other Python package, using pip to download it from PyPI:
+If prerequisites are met, you can install psycopg2-yugabytedb like any other Python package, using pip to download it from PyPI:

 $ pip install psycopg2-yugabytedb

 Or, you can use the setup.py script if you've downloaded the source package locally: